unlock-protocol/unlock/docs/docs/getting-started/what-is-unlock/litepaper.md

 - The gas consumed by the key purchase transaction.
 - The actual value added to the protocol’s Gross Network Product (total value exchanged in the network).

-To sustain the work creating and maintaining Unlock Protocol, each reward is split between the creator (80%) and Unlock Labs (20%).
-This feature is optional and may be adjusted by the [Unlock DAO](../../governance/unlock-dao/).

 ## What can you do with Unlock Protocol?

 Unlock is a protocol for *memberships*.
 Our goal is for Unlock to support multiple kinds of memberships, enable easy integration of these memberships into any application, and share the protocol’s ownership with its adopters.